Shiphero/shbin/README.md

 - The ownership of the shared content is in the user's namespace, not the organization's.
 What happens if the user leaves the organization?
 - You can't find a secret content shared by a teammate if the URL is lost.
 Only the person who created it can find it, and even that isn't easy if the content doesn't have a good name and description.
 - Content organization is difficult: you can upload multiple files to a gist, but you can't create folders.
 - The default gist interface does not allow you to "paste" an image (you can paste it as part of a comment, but not as part of the gist content itself).
-Sharing screenshots is a common use case on computers.
+Sharing screenshots is a common use case for a pastebin.

 Using a full repository has all the advantages of Gist (rich content rendering like markdown or ipynb, every change is a git commit, etc.) without these limitations.